 Reaching the age where you think you may need a Reno tooth extraction to get your wisdom teeth removed?
 Did your dentist recommend it?
 If you’re feeling pain in the very back of your mouth, it may be time to start thinking about having your wisdom teeth removed.
 Most young adults that need a wisdom tooth extraction have the teeth come in between 16 and 20 years old.
 Your dentist can provide X-rays and the best recommendations for as to whether a Reno tooth extraction is needed, and when.

 So you need to have your wisdom teeth taken out.
 Knowing what to expect and asking questions of your dentist or oral surgeon can make this procedure feel less daunting.
-Reno Dental Associates has dentists that can help you through your whole Reno tooth extraction procedure with care!
+Reno Dental Associates has Reno family dentists that can help you through your whole tooth extraction procedure with care!

 Before your procedure begins, you’ll be given local anesthesia.
 With a local anesthesia tooth extraction, you’ll have a numbing agent injected into your gums.
 Your dentist will numb your gums slightly before injecting the local anesthetic.
 With this anesthetic, you’ll still remember your extraction procedure and be aware of what is going on, but you will not notice pain.